KenessaryMurat/Mask-R-CNN-for-Filaments-Identification/README.md

 File for training and testing is located in /samples/training.ipynb.
 Dataset contains training and validation folders with images of molecular clouds and JSON files.
 Alongside required libraries in requirements.txt, you also need to have cudatoolkit 10.0.130 and cudnn 7.6.5.
-Below is README from original Matterport Mask R-CNN
+Below is README from original Matterport Mask R-CNN.

 # Mask R-CNN for Object Detection and Segmentation